-One of the smartest decisions the Big Finish production company ever made has been to further extend its Doctor Who audio releases by creating its range of Companion Chronicles talking books.
-And one of their finest releases so far has been The Mahogany Murderers, featuring theatre manager Henry Gordon Jago and police pathologist Professor George Litefoot.
+One of the smartest decisions the Big Finish production company ever made was to further extend its Doctor Who audio releases by creating its range of Companion Chronicles talking books.
+And one of their finest releases from that range was The Mahogany Murderers, featuring theatre manager Henry Gordon Jago and police pathologist Professor George Litefoot.

-The duo of Professor Litefoot, an upperclass gentleman, with the voluble cockney showman Henry Gordon Jago was immediately recognised as being a winning combination and there was apparently even talk of a spin off BBC series at the time.
-Cut to over thirty years later … And perhaps the second best idea Big Finish has had!
+The duo of upperclass gentleman Professor Litefoot with the voluble cockney showman Henry Gordon Jago was immediately recognised as being a winning combination and there was apparently even talk of a spin off comedy TV series at the time.
+Cut to over thirty years later … And perhaps the second best idea Big Finish has ever had!

-To purchase the set from Big Finish, and you really, really should, visit the company’s website here: www.bigfinish.com/Jago-and-Litefoot
+To purchase the sets from Big Finish, and you really, really should, visit the company’s website here: bigfinish.com/collections/v/jago-litefoot-infernal-investigators

 - The Mahogany Murderers by Andy Lane